 \keywords{Structure-function, complex networks, C*-dynamical systems, KMS states, thermal equilibrium}

-Understanding the dynamics of information flow patterns in complex systems is a fundamental challenge in network science, and is crucial in neuroscience for uncovering the mechanistic basis of brain's function~\cite{emmons2012mood,Honey2010,Randi2021}.
-While various approaches have been proposed---primarily relying on pertubative methods based on the contribution of finite paths and random walks to information flow among units in complex systems~\cite{Stojmirovic2012,Harush2017,Ghavasieh2024}, or employing information-theoretic tools to identify functional circuits~\cite{Bettencourt2008}---systematic methodologies for accurately describing the dynamic states of interactions between information pathways within a directed complex network remain largely lacking.
-Here, using the illustrative example of the \cels synaptic network as a finite directed graph $G$ with parallel edges and self-loops, we study its information flow dynamics as a system of infinitely many interacting subsystems, each representing scaled synaptic pathway.
+Understanding the dynamics of path-structured flow patterns in complex systems is a fundamental challenge in network science and is crucial in neuroscience for uncovering the mechanistic basis of brain function~\cite{emmons2012mood,Honey2010,Randi2021}.
+While various approaches have been proposed~\cite{Stojmirovic2012,Harush2017,Ghavasieh2024,Bettencourt2008}, systematic methodologies for accurately describing states of path-structured propagation within directed networks remain lacking.
+Here, using the example of the \cels synaptic network as a finite directed graph $G$ with parallel edges and self-loops, we study its path-structured flow connectivity as a system of infinitely many interacting subsystems.

-Specifically, since neurons can physically be connected by multiple chemical synapses or reciprocal electrical channels via gap-junctions, and some neurons form self-synapses, $G$ contains directed cycles---\ie, closed synaptic pathways---and pathways involving recurrences, resulting in information flow with infinitely many degrees of freedom.
-Algebraic quantum mechanics (AQM)~\cite{hugenholtz1972} and graph C*-algebras~\cite{raeburn2005graph} offer the most sophisticated formalism and natural tools to model and describe the interaction states of such an infinite system.

-Indeed, the main idea behind the AQM methods proposed by Haag, Hugenholtz and Winnink~\cite{haag1967quantum,hugenholtz1972} is that the physical states of the system are represented by {\em states} of a C*-algebra $\cal O$ (see Appendix), unlike standard quantum mechanics, which uses a Hilbert space of state vectors and typically deals with systems that have a finite number of degrees of freedom.
-The observables in the system are self-adjoint elements in $\cal O$, and the time-evolution is mathematically represented by a $C^*$--dynamics $\a_t$ on $\cal O$ (see Appendix).
-The pair $(\cal O, \a)$ is referred to as a {\em C*--dynamical system} or an {\em algebraic quantum system }.
-And given a state $\o$ and an observable $U\in \cal O$, the element $\o(U)$ is the expectation value of $U$ when the system is in state $\o$.
-The thermal equilibrium states of $(\cal O,\a)$ at inverse temperature $\b$ are states $\o$ of $\cal O$ that satisfy the Kubo-Martin-Schwinger (KMS) condition~\cite{haag1967quantum,bratteli1982equilibrium,bost-connes1995}:
+Due to multiple chemical synapses, reciprocal electrical channels via gap-junctions, and self-synapses, $G$ contains directed cycles and recurrent patterns, resulting in interactions with infinitely many degrees of freedom.
+Algebraic quantum mechanics (AQM)~\cite{hugenholtz1972} and graph C*-algebras~\cite{raeburn2005graph} offer sophisticated formalism to describe such a system.
+The main idea behind AQM methods ~\cite{haag1967quantum,hugenholtz1972} is that physical states are represented by {\em states} of a C*-algebra $\cal O$, unlike standard quantum mechanics, which uses a Hilbert space of state vectors and typically deals with systems with finite degrees of freedom.
+Observables are self-adjoint elements in $\cal O$, and time-evolution is represented by a $C^*$--dynamics $\a_t$ on $\cal O$.
+The pair $(\cal O, \a)$ is referred to as a {\em C*--dynamical system} or an {\em algebraic quantum system} (see Appendix~\ref{Appendix:AQM}).